Reducing Aleatoric and Epistemic Uncertainty through Multi-modal Data Acquisition: Application to BIOSCAN-5M

 Three different models are trained on the dataset according to the train/test split.
 The first model is trained solely on the images, the second model is trained on both the images and the geographical information, and the third model is trained solely on the DNA sequences.
 For the images, we used a ResNet18 model.
 The images were resized to a $64 \times 64 \times 3$ tensor, and normalization was applied based on ImageNet statistics.
 We employed a cross-entropy loss with stochastic gradient descent (SGD), using a learning rate of 0.1\footnote{The learning rate for each parameter group was also set using a cosine annealing schedule.}, momentum of 0.9, and a weight decay of $5 \times 10^{-4}$.
 Each batch had a size of $100$, and the models were trained for 10 epochs.

-For the first model, after training, the epistemic and aleatoric uncertainties can be computed by applying the proposed Deep EK-NN framework to the penultimate layer of the ResNet18.
-We used the same parameters as presented in the previous section and arbitrarily set the number of neighbors $K$ to 10.

 For the second model, after training, a reduced feature space is extracted from the ultimate layer of the ResNet18.
 This feature space is then enriched with the geographical information: country and state are encoded using one-hot encoding, while latitude and longitude are included as numerical values.
 Both sets of features are standardized.
-Finally, the same Deep EK-NN framework is applied to compute the epistemic and aleatoric uncertainties.

-For the third model, only DNA sequences are considered.
-We used $k$-mer frequency feature extraction with $k=3$ to encode the DNA sequences.
-From this feature space, the Deep EK-NN framework can also be applied to compute epistemic and aleatoric uncertainties.
-Note that, in this case, it is seamlessly integrated into a more classical machine learning scenario.

-The performance of each model based on the number of training instances is presented in Figure~\ref{figure:evolution}.
-Figure~\ref{figure:acc1} illustrates the performance improvement of the image model as the training set increases from $1k$ to $20k$ observations.
-The accuracy on the entire test set ranges from $15.9\%$ to $43.3\%$.
-Figures~\ref{figure:acc1},~\ref{figure:acc2}, and~\ref{figure:acc3} demonstrate the expected behavior: a more complex representation space, although more expensive to collect, yields better performance for any given training set size.

-On the second line, Figures~\ref{figure:robust1}, \ref{figure:acc2}, and~\ref{figure:acc3} show the number of robust predictions as a function of the number of training instances.
-A prediction is considered robust if both epistemic and aleatoric uncertainties are below their respective thresholds.
-The next section explains how these thresholds were selected.
-In all figures, the accuracy on the reduced subset of robust predictions is also shown and is consistently higher than the accuracy on the full test set, which is the expected behavior of a reject criterion.

-Figure~\ref{figure:robust1} shows that for the first model, the predictions are not confident enough to be considered robust, with a maximum of only 7 robust predictions out of 5000.
-This number can be increased by either relaxing the thresholds or adding more observations in the training set.
-However, the latter approach will only be effective if the model's uncertainty is primarily epistemic in nature.
-The observed trend of an increasing number of robust predictions, along with the fact that deep learning models for images typically require more than few thousands of examples, suggests that collecting more labels can indeed lead to more robust predictions.
-This can be directly addressed with the proposed method, which quantifies the remaining epistemic and aleatoric uncertainties.

-Figure~\ref{figure:robust2} shows a significant increase in the number of robust predictions once the training set includes $10k$ observations, reaching more than 200 robust predictions at $20k$.
-For both models shown in Figures~\ref{figure:robust2} and~\ref{figure:robust3}, where a substantial number of robust predictions are achieved, the accuracy of these robust predictions consistently exceeds $95\%$.
-This means that each robust prediction has more than a 95\% chance of being correct, which is a considerable improvement compared to the $47.7\%$ accuracy at $10k$ for the second model.

-Figure~\ref{figure:robust3} demonstrates that with a well-performing model, it is possible to achieve a significant number of robust predictions, more than 4200 out of 5000, given the defined thresholds.
-The proposed method ensures that such expensive models are only used when it is not possible to obtain a robust prediction using a less costly approach.